superphy/spfy/docs/source/contributing.rst

   16515ba5-040d-4315-9c88-a3bf5bfbe84e

-Generally, we expect the return from Flask to be a dictionary with the job id as the key to another dictionary with keys `analysis` and `file` (if relevant).
+Generally, we expect the return from Flask (to the front-end) to be a dictionary with the job id as the key to another dictionary with keys `analysis` and `file` (if relevant).
 For example, a return might be:

 .. code-block:: python